My friend, Bill Ghiorso, has generously allowed me to use some storage within this

 with playback while the movies are shown on the browser window, I suggest

-and play it from your hard drive.
+to do a save link as and play it from your hard drive.
 [Publication of this

 material has been authorized as documented by assigned Los Alamos Unlimied Release